This section describes using volume managers in an Oracle VM Server for SPARC environment.

 # vxdmpadm -f disable path=/dev/dsk/c4t12d0s2

-This section describes using volume managers on top of virtual disks.
+This section describes using volume managers with virtual disks.

 Any virtual disk can be used with ZFS.
 A ZFS storage pool (zpool) can be imported in any domain that sees all the storage devices that are part of this zpool, regardless of whether the domain sees all these devices as virtual devices or real devices.